 Memoirs tell about the authors’ entire lives from beginning to end, but narrative essays aren’t always chronological.

-Some people write narratives about certain periods of their lives, such as their childhood or adolescence (the time before they became adults).
+Some people write narratives about certain periods of their lives, such as their childhood or adolescence.

 What Is A Narrative Essay?

 Narrative essays often follow one character through a series of events that unfold over time.